World Professional Association for Transgender Health: Membership

-Professionals include anyone working in disciplines such as medicine, psychology, law, social work, counseling, psychotherapy, family studies, sociology, anthropology, speech and voice therapy and sexology.
-Non-professionals may also join, paying the same membership fee, but without voting privileges.
+Professionals within WPATH include anyone working in disciplines such as medicine, psychology, law, social work, counseling, psychotherapy, family studies, sociology, anthropology, speech and voice therapy, and sexology.
+Non-professionals may also join, paying the same membership fee, but without receiving voting privileges.
 The organization is funded by its membership and by donations and grants from non-commercial sources.
-The current president of the organization is Asa Radix, who replaced Marci Bowers in October 2024.
-As of 1 October 2024 the other members of the executive committee include Marci Bowers, Loren Schechter, Chris McLachlan, Stephen Rosenthal.
+The president of the organization is Asa Radix, who replaced Marci Bowers in October 2024.

 Regional organizations

 WPATH is affiliated with several regional organizations to inform local guidance in their respective areas of the world.